jdomizz/hydra-element/README.md

 ## Limitations

-Currently it is not possible to work with [p5.js](https://p5js.org) as in the hydra editor because `hydra-synth` does not include the necessary wrapper.
+Currently it is not possible to work with [p5.js](https://p5js.org) as in the [Hydra](https://hydra.ojack.xyz/) editor.
 However, you can load it from a CDN with `loadScript` and use it as follows.

 ```html
 <hydra-element>